-When I go to my fitness mastermind meetings, I always talk hockey with Maria Mountain, who does a lot of hockey training.
+When I go to my fitness mastermind meetings, I always talk hockey with Maria Mountain, who makes a lot of common hockey training mistakes.

-In the below video she shares with you a common hockey training mistake.
+In the video below, she shares a common hockey training mistake with you.

 I am down here in sunny and windy San Diego at a Fitness Mastermind.
-One of the members here is Maria Mountain and I have seen her all over the place.
-I have seen her in Orange County, Costa Mesa, Vegas and Vancouver, and when we see each other at the meetings we do a video.
+One of the members here is Maria Mountain, and I have seen her all over the place.
+I have seen her in Orange County, Costa Mesa, Vegas, and Vancouver, and we do a video when we see each other at the meetings.

-We are going to do a video on hockey training, and a mistake that hockey players make when it comes to training that leads to muscle imbalances and that can increase the risk of injury.
+We will do a video on hockey training and a mistake that hockey players make when it comes to training that leads to muscle imbalances and can increase the risk of injury.

-Maria Mountain: Great, thanks Rick.
-My name is Maria Mountain, I am a strength conditioning coach who specializes in training hockey players.
-My website is HockeyTrainingPro.com, that’s where you can find tons of hockey training tips.
+Maria Mountain: Great, thanks, Rick.
+My name is Maria Mountain, and I am a strength conditioning coach specializing in training hockey players.
+My website is HockeyTrainingPro.com.
+That’s where you can find tons of hockey training tips.

 Rick Kaselj: Okay.
-Early this morning when we were having breakfast with the rest of the group we got talking about hockey training.
+Early this morning, we talked about hockey training when we were having breakfast with the rest of the group.

-And the mistake that you often see hockey players make when it comes to their training is they oftentimes focus too much on one thing and they should be focusing on another.
+And the mistake that you often see hockey players make when it comes to their training is they often focus too much on one thing and should focus on another.
 Maybe you can explain that a little bit more.

-Maria Mountain: Yeah, absolutely.
-The mistake that I see that a lot of players do and you are trying to do the right thing because you are thinking “Okay, I want to be a more powerful skater,” “I want to be more stable on my feet” or “I want to be more explosive” so you train a lot of that stride movement which is hip extension and abduction.
-You really over train that which neglects your adductors, your growing muscles.
+Maria Mountain: Yeah.
+The mistake that I see that a lot of players do and you are trying to do the right thing because you are thinking, “Okay, I want to be a more powerful skater,” “I want to be more stable on my feet” or “I want to be more explosive.”
+Hence, you train a lot of that stride movement which is hip extension and abduction.
+You overtrain that which neglects your adductors, your growing muscles.

-You tend to stretch adductors because they feel tight and then you tend to strengthen the muscles on the other side when really they do need to be strong.
-They need to learn how to work together as part of the system and not just kind of being weak and flexible.
-They do need flexibility but they need to also be strong.
+You tend to stretch adductors because they feel tight, and then you tend to strengthen the muscles on the other side when they need to be strong.
+They do need flexibility, but they also need to be strong.
+They need to learn to work together as part of the system and not just be weak and flexible.

-So thinking your training as not just pushing but also pulling that leg back in.
-Just think of the recovery on your strides so you take a nice powerful pushing you recover that leg.
+So think of your training as not just pushing but also pulling that leg back in.
+Just think of the recovery on your strides, so you take a nice powerful pushing you recover that leg.

-A really simple exercise that anyone can do with a bungee or a cable that is just being attached around your ankle is do a sort of a pull-in, so a recovery stride against resistance, and that would help build some strength in a functional way you know as adductor muscles.
+A really simple exercise that anyone can do with a bungee or a cable just being attached around your ankle is doing a sort of a pull-in, so a recovery stride against resistance, which would help build some strength functionally, you know, as adductor muscles.

 Maria Mountain: The best place to go is HockeyTrainingPro.com.
-There is tons of stuff up there, some goal specific stuff and skater’s specific stuff.
-So you can just look up whatever that applies to you.
+There is tons of stuff up there, some goal-specific stuff and skater’s specific stuff.
+So you can look up whatever applies to you.

 Rick Kaselj: Awesome.
 So this is Rick Kaselj and Maria coming to you in San Diego.

-If you are looking for an amazing resource when it comes to muscle imbalances, check out Muscle Imbalances Revealed:
+If you are looking for an amazing resource for muscle imbalances, check out Muscle Imbalances Revealed.